DougAnderson444/comrade/README.md

 #### Rhai to WACC

 You would just take the lock script and use [include_str!](https://doc.rust-lang.org/std/macro.include_str.html) in your Rust code to build the source, then compile that to *.wasm/*.wat, then use that as your value when generating the VLAD CID instead of the String.
-In fact, you could probably make a script or a CLI that does it for you.
+In fact, you could probably make a script, macro or a CLI that does it for you.

 Scripts in Plogs can be either Code Strings (like Rhai script) or Binary (like wasm), so the current specification should support this.

 #### WACC to Rhai

 The reverse is also possible by converting the WACC scripts to Rhai scripts.
 The logic and code are **exactly** the same in Rust and Rhai.
 This could be done with a simple script or CLI as well.

+The only downside is we need to be careful when comparing the CIDs between the two systems.
+In Comrade, the CID is of the text itself, whereas in WACC, the CID is of the whole wasm script.

 ### Comparison table of WACC to Rhai